At a glance

-Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you, including other symptoms you may have noticed.
-Some routine tests your veterinarian may wish to perform include:
+The veterinarian will perform a complete physical examination of your cat and obtain a medical history from you, including other symptoms you may have noticed.

-Urinalysis, biochemical profile and complete blood count to evaluate the overall health of your cat including how the organs are functioning, to check for signs of infection or anemia.
+- Biochemical profile, complete blood count, and urinalysis to evaluate the overall health of your cat including how the organs are functioning, to check for signs of infection or anemia.

 Treatment depends on the underlying cause of the lethargy.
 Supportive care should be provided and may include:

 - Fluid therapy to correct dehydration and replace electrolytes (if necessary)

 - Nutritional support, if your cat is not eating at all, he may be given a feeding tube

 - Cage rest (either at home or at the veterinary practice)